Thomarkey/ThomasProjectOSM/README.md

 ## Executors
 ####SingleExecutor
 Can be used with all environments, no parallisation.
-Fixed @wip tag

 #####System property:
 cucumberTag optional, default value = @wip (work in progress)